-At the CGU Apartments, all units are locked and accessible only by residents with a key.
+At the Claremont Collegiate Apartments (CCA), which provides housing to CGU students (and others), all units are locked and accessible only by residents with a key.
 Keys can only be attained from the Housing Services office.
 Staff members of Housing Services are responsible for doing daily walk-throughs of the complex.
 As part of the walk-thru, one of the duties is to identify any issues with accessing a unit or common area space, as well as closing the gates leading to the interior of the complex.
 The staff is expected to note any issue(s) with access in their duty log that is submitted to the appropriate Housing Services staff members no more than three hours after the conclusion of the CA's shift.
 Any access issue noted in the duty log is forwarded to the appropriate department/area for resolution.
 All residents are responsible for locking doors and windows of their room and/or apartment.

 Only residents and their invited guests are permitted in the living areas of the residential unit.
-It is the resident's responsibility to ensure that their quests are aware of the University policies as well as the policies of the CGU Apartments.
+It is the resident's responsibility to ensure that their guests are aware of the University policies as well as the policies of CCA.
 Guests are not provided with keys to any unit or bedroom.
 It is the responsibility of residents to report unescorted persons or suspicious persons to Housing Services staff or Campus Safety.
-It is the responsibility of Housing Services staff and Campus Safety to respond to such reports in an effort to identify the person in question, or provide support to the other entity as needed.
-Campus Safety officers spend a portion of their time patrolling in and around the CGU Apartments complex.
-The CGU Apartments are staffed 24 hours per day.
+It is the responsibility of Housing Services staff and Campus Safety to respond to such reports in an effort to identify the person in question or provide support to the other entity as needed.
+Campus Safety officers spend a portion of their time patrolling in and around the CCA complex.
+CCA is staffed 24 hours per day.
 Business hours for the Housing Services office are from 8:30a.m. to 5:00 p.m.
 After hours, staff are available to assist residents with any issue or concern that may arise when the Housing Services office is closed.
 Campus Safety provides support to the on-call staff as needed, but specifically during times of emergency or for incidents/issues of a serious nature.
-At times, Campus Safety may serve in a firstresponder role for the CGU Apartments during University holiday closures or break periods.
+At times, Campus Safety may serve in a first-responder role for CCA during University holiday closures or break periods.
 Additionally, the on-call staff is backed-up by a Housing Services staff member.
-The Housing Services staff member is available at all times when the staff is on call, and provides guidance and/or on-site assistance as needed, appropriate, or required.
+The Housing Services staff member is available at all times when the staff is on call and provides guidance and/or on-site assistance as needed, appropriate, or required.
 Additionally, Campus Safety personnel also conduct regular checks of the complex throughout the day.

-Security Considerations for the Maintenance of Campus Facilities documented and submitted to Facilities as a Word Order for repair.
+Security Considerations for the Maintenance of Campus Facilities

+CGU is committed to campus safety and security.
+At the University, locks, landscaping and outdoor lighting are designed for safety and security.
+Campus Safety routinely walks and/or drives through campus, and makes note of outdoor lighting that needs repair, which in turn is documented and submitted to Facilities as a Word Order for repair.
 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building; with building entrances also being illuminated to aid in safe access to and egress from buildings.
-Some University buildings, as well as the first-floor area of the CGU Apartments, are equipped with video surveillance equipment in an effort to enhance security measures.
+Some University buildings, as well as the first-floor area of CCA, are equipped with video surveillance equipment in an effort to enhance security measures.